-When speaking about personal presence, it is important to differentiate between organizational hierarchy and personal presence.
+It is important to differentiate between organizational hierarchy and personal presence.
 Your personal presence is independent of your position within the organization.
 You can learn and practice skills and behaviors to feel and seem more confident in all your interactions.
 For example, just taking a deep breath and holding your head steady can create an inner sense of calm and an outer presence of confidence.